tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 ## WebSocket API

 Binance's WebSocket API is a request/response API over a persistent WebSocket connection.
-It is useful when you want lower request overhead than REST, or when a Binance feature is exposed through the WebSocket API flow.
+It is useful when you want lower request overhead than REST API calls, or when a Binance feature is exposed through the WebSocket API flow.

 `WebsocketAPIClient` wraps that in a promise-driven interface: call a method, await a promise, receive the response, and let the SDK manage the underlying WebSocket connection.